Attorney's fee: U.S. federal law

 Note that these "fee shifting" awards are a characteristic of the law enforced and do not necessarily depend upon the court in which they were brought; state courts can and do sometimes hear lawsuits brought under federal law.
 So if, for example, a person brings a civil rights action in state court and wins, he may be entitled to an award of attorney fees.

+In some federal and state jurisdictions, statutes may authorize a 'loser pays' arrangement for specific causes of action.
+For example, a judge may rule in favor of a plaintiff for a specific sum 'plus all court costs and reasonable attorney fees.'
+However, American judges generally possess no inherent common law authority to award such fees against a losing party.
+Rather, any shift in fee liability must be predicated on independent statutory authority, such as civil rights or consumer protection acts, or a prevailing party provision within a valid contract (e.g., settlement agreement, arbirtation agreement, and other extrajudicial contracts) between the litigants that would stipulate a loser-pays arrangement.